16jalayt/Compilers-Class/README.md

 MAKE SURE YOU PUSH CHANGES and they show up in the repo.

 Project 5 additional info:
-A file by the name of
+Klein file of the name "filename.kln" is converted into a Tm file of the name "filename.tm".
+Output of Generator is stored in "filename.tm".

 Classes in this file:
 Main(): Has multiple debug stages. debug=1 is for testing scanner, debug=3 is for testing parser true/false,